MohammedHabibQureshi/oT-Multi-Parameter-Environmental-Monitoring/README.md

 IoT_Multi_Parameter_Environmental_Monitoring.ino
 ```

-Compile and upload the firmware to the ESP32.
+Compile and upload the program to the ESP32.

 ---